rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ### SGX Support in Orchestrators

-SKC pushes the SGX information about compute nodes to cloud orchestrators so that SKC workloads can be scheduled on compute nodes that support SGX.
-Currently, Kubernetes orchestrator is supported.
+The SGX Attestation Infrastructure can optionally push the SGX information about compute nodes to cloud orchestrators so that SGX workloads (like SKC) can be scheduled on compute nodes that support SGX.
+Currently, the Kubernetes orchestrator is supported.

-# SKC Components
+# SGX Attestation Infrastructure and SKC Components

+The components documented in this section are used by the SGX Attestation Infrastructure and therefore by SKC, which leverages the SGX Attestation Infrastructure.
+Components that are exclusively used by SKC have (SKC Only) in the corresponding sub-section title.

 ## Certificate Management Service